March 2021: New Article: Sudden Death of an Arctic Wolf Population in Greenland. Polar Research. https://doi.org/10.33265/polar.v40.5493

 All contents of the GWRP website are: Copyright © GWRP 2017.
 All rights reserved.

 About The Program

-The Greenland Wolf Research Program is a long-term study of the ecology of arctic wolves in Greenland started in 1991.
-Publications resulting from this research have appeared in the following peer-reviewed journals or proceedings: Arctic, Canadian Field-Naturalist, Canadian Journal of Zoology, Ecology and Conservation of Wolves in a Changing World, Polar Biology, Polar Record, Journal of Mammalogy, and Wildlife Biology.
+The Greenland Wolf Research Program is a long-term study of the biology of arctic wolves in Greenland started in 1991.
+Publications resulting from this research have appeared in the following peer-reviewed journals or proceedings: Arctic, Canadian Field-Naturalist, Canadian Journal of Zoology, Ecology and Conservation of Wolves in a Changing World, Polar Biology, Polar Record, Polar Research, Journal of Mammalogy, and Wildlife Biology.
 We gratefully acknowledge logistical support by the Royal Danish Air Force, the Royal Danish Navy, the U.S. Air Force, and others.